AdaGold/calculator/README.md

 - You may add other names or symbols to the above operations
 - The program should gracefully handle unexpected user input by doing the following things:
   - check if the input is invalid.
 What happens if the user input is `nil` (i.e., the user just pressed enter)?
 What happens if the user tries to `add` `hotdog` to `elephant`?
 What if the user input is `hotdog` for an operator?
-  - If the input is invalid, output a message to the command line that informs the user that the input was invalid
+  - if the input is invalid, output a message to the command line that informs the user that the input was invalid
   - exit the program